Lie, associative and commutative quasi-isomorphism: A consequence of the PBW theorem

 \begin{para} In the next section, we will consider the \emph{deformation complexes} of $\Aoo$-deformations and $\Coo$-defor\-ma\-tions of a $\Coo$-algebra.
 These are (essentially) the \emph{Hochschild cochain complex} and the \emph{Harrison cochain complex}, respectively.
 The isomorphism of infinitesimal $\lie$-bimodules

 gives rise to a direct sum decomposition of the Hochschild cochains of a commutative or $\Coo$-algebra, for which the $k=1$ summand $\sym^1(\lie)=\lie$ is identified with the Harrison cochains.
 This decomposition coincides with the Hodge decomposition of Hochschild cohomology of Quillen \cite[\S 8]{quillencommutativerings} and Gerstenhaber--Schack \cite{gerstenhaberschack}.
 The relationship between the Hodge decomposition and the Poincar\'e--Birkhoff--Witt theorem seems to have first been made explicit by Bergeron and Wolfgang \cite{bergeronwolfgang}, although in a different form than the one found here.
-The only fact we will need for the proofs of Theorems \hyperref[thmA main]{A} and B is Corollary \ref{pbwcor}, which in this context says that the Hochschild cochains retracts onto the Harrison cochains, and in particular that Harrison cohomology is a direct summand of Hochschild cohomology \cite{barrhochschild}.
-However, it does not seem possible to deduce Theorems A and B purely from the fact that Harrison cohomology injects into Hochschild cohomology; we really do need the stronger statement that there exists a splitting of infinitesimal operadic bimodules.
+The only fact we will need for the proofs of Theorems \hyperref[thmA main]{A} and \hyperref[thm B stated again]{B} is Corollary \ref{pbwcor}, which in this context says that the Hochschild cochains retracts onto the Harrison cochains, and in particular that Harrison cohomology is a direct summand of Hochschild cohomology \cite{barrhochschild}.
+However, it does not seem possible to deduce Theorems \hyperref[thmA main]{A} and \hyperref[thm B stated again]{B} purely from the fact that Harrison cohomology injects into Hochschild cohomology; we really do need the stronger statement that there exists a splitting on the chain level (or a splitting of infinitesimal operadic bimodules).
 By contrast, Saleh \cite{saleh} proves the weaker statement that if a $\Coo$-algebra is formal as an $\Aoo$-algebra then it is also formal as a $\Coo$-algebra, using only the fact that Harrison cohomology is a direct summand of Hochschild cohomology. \end{para}

-\begin{para} Theorem \ref{pbwiso}, stated only for right modules, can be found in \cite[Lemma 10.2.6]{fressemodules}.
-The fact that $\ass$ decomposes into a direct sum as an infinitesimal $\lie$ bimodule has also been noticed by Griffin \cite{griffincomodules}, who proved it by explicitly verifying that the Eulerian idempotents used by Gerstenhaber--Schack define morphisms of infinitesimal bimodules.
-Griffin's paper also explains in detail the relationship with the Hodge decomposition of the Hochschild complex.
+\begin{para} Proposition \ref{pbwiso}, stated only for right modules, can be found in \cite[Lemma 10.2.6]{fressemodules}.
 Dotsenko and Tamaroff \cite{dotsenkotamaroff} explain more generally that a morphism of operads $\P \to \Q$ satisfies a PBW-type theorem if and only if $\Q$ is free as a right $\P$-module.
-They consider right modules instead of infinitesimal bimodules, since for them the statement of the PBW theorem is that $U\g \cong \sym(\g)$ as vector spaces, not as $\g$-modules. \end{para}
+Fresse and Dotsenko--Tamaroff consider right modules instead of infinitesimal bimodules, since for them the statement of the PBW theorem is that $U\g \cong \sym(\g)$ as vector spaces, not as $\g$-modules. \end{para}